-This document is CONFIDENTIAL AND FOR DISCUSSION PURPOSES ONLY; it constitutes a marketing communication and has been prepared by a Sales and Marketing function within BNP Paribas and/or its subsidiaries or affiliates (collectively "we" or "BNP Paribas").
-As a confidential document it is submitted to selected recipients only and it may not be made available (in whole or in part) to any other person without BNP Paribas' written consent.
-This document is not a recommendation to engage in any action, does not constitute or form any part of any offer to selected recipients and for its or any part of it nor the fact of its distribution form the basis of, or be relied on in connection with, any contract or investment decision.
+Legal Notice: This document is CONFIDENTIAL AND FOR DISCUSSION PURPOSES ONLY; it constitutes a marketing communication and has been prepared by a Sales and Marketing function within BNP Paribas and/ or its subsidiaries or affiliates (collectively "we" or "BNP Paribas").
+As a confidential document it is submitted to selected recipients only and it may not be made available (in whole or in part) to any other person without BNP Paribas" written consent.

+This document is not a recommendation to engage in any action, does not constitute or form any part of any offer to sell or issue and is not a solicitation of any offer to purchase any financial instrument, nor shall it or any part of it nor the fact of its distribution form the basis of, or be relied on in connection with, any contract or investment decision.
 To the extent that any transaction is subsequently entered into between the recipient and BNP Paribas, such transaction will be entered into upon such terms as may be agreed by the parties in the relevant documentation.

 The information contained in this document has been obtained from sources believed to be reliable, but there is no guarantee of the accuracy, completeness or suitability for any particular purpose of such information has been independently verified by BNP Paribas or by any person.
-None of BNP Paribas, its members, directors, officers, agents or employees accepts any responsibility or liability whatsoever or makes any representation or warranty, express or implied, as to the accuracy or completeness of the information, or any opinions based thereon, contained in this document and it should not be used in place of professional advice.
-Additional information may be provided on request, at our discretion.
+None of BNP Paribas, its members, directors, officers, agents or employees accepts any responsibility on liability whatsoever or makes any representation or warranty, express or implied, as to the accuracy or completeness of the information, or any opinions based thereon, contained in this document and it should not be used in place of professional advice.
+Additional information is available upon request.
 Any scenarios, assumptions, historical or simulated performances, indicative prices or examples of potential transactions or returns are included for illustrative purposes only.
 Past performance is not indicative of future results.
 Investors may get back less than they invested.
 BNP Paribas gives no assurance that any favourable scenarios described are likely to happen, that it is possible to trade on the terms described herein or that any potential returns illustrated can be achieved.
 This document is current as at the date of its production and BNP Paribas is under no obligation to update or keep current the information herein.
-In providing this document, BNP Paribas offers no investment, financial, legal, tax or any other type of advice to substantial risks, including the risk of total or partial loss of any investment or losses without limitation and which should only be undertaken by those with the requisite knowledge and experience.
-BNP Paribas makes no representation and gives no warranty as to the results to be obtained from any investment, strategy or transaction, or as to whether any strategy, security or transaction described herein may be suitable for recipients: financial needs, circumstances or requirements.
-Recipients make their own assessment of strategies, securities and/or potential transactions
+In providing this document, BNP Paribas offers no investment, financial, legal, tax or any other type of advice to, and has no flduciary duty towards, recipients.
+Certain strategies and/or potential transactions discussed in this document may involve the use of derivatives which may be complex in nature and may give rise to substantial risks, including the risk of total or partial loss of any investment or losses without limitation and which should only be undertaken by those with the requisite knowledge and experience.
+BNP Paribas makes no representation and gives no warranty as to the results to be obtained from any investment, strategies or transaction, or as to whether any strategy, security or transacti